 Status and being defined

-If we are not perceived as having high social status then people will start to define and label you as a particular type of person, and this can begin to affect our own self worth because we begin to believe it.
+If we are not perceived as having high social status then people will start to define and label you as a particular type of person.
+This can begin to affect our own self worth because we begin to believe those labels.

 How to not let others define you?

 - There may be times when you need to distance yourself from certain people to prevent you from being subjected to certain judgments which can affect you negatively.
 Be selective with the people that you spend time with.